PSModule/Store/README.md

-# Store
+# Context

-A PowerShell module that manages a store of secrets and variables.
+A PowerShell module that manages a context of secrets and variables.

 The main purpose of the module is to provide a standard way to store and retrieve module and user configuration for PowerShell modules.
 The module builds a very thin overlay of functions on top of the